 Please do not get me wrong.
 I have all the toys and I love playing with them.
-I am the first one to check my emails while exiting the plane and sending the latest gizmo whammy by FTP up to my website.
+I am the first one to check my emails while exiting the plane and sending the latest gizmo whammy up to my website.
 But, after reading this article again, I also think that I am going to sit right down and write somebody a letter, with a pen … on paper and stick it in an envelope … and write from my heart … and lick the stamp myself.

 I bet that it will take more time than I am used to taking, but I am also betting that I will feel good sticking it in a mailbox knowing that some live human being, with a mail bag slung over their shoulder, will be delivering my message in person.

 As I question the balance between high tech and high touch, I am probably going to show my age.
 To end the guessing game right out of the blocks, I will give you a hint.
 On the year I was born, a gallon of gas cost 17 cents and the Dow Jones Average was a whopping 179.
 Average income was $2,959 and the price of a new car was $1,420.
 And perhaps a more poignant reference is the fact that I remember the days when to change television stations (there were six of them in the NYC area) required getting up off the couch.

 But before you place me on the wrong side of the argument, I am one of the more savvy techno geeks in the business.
 Sure, there are many who know more, but there are lots more out there who know and understand less.

 I have a question for you.
 When was the last time you had trouble reading a handwritten letter?
 I am betting that you cannot remember.
 Not that this adds or subtracts to the message in this article.
 I was just wondering.
 Do you even remember the word penmanship?